withastro/docs/src/pages/en/guides/markdown-content.md

 }
 ```

 > 💡 `astro` and `url` are the only guaranteed properties provided by Astro in the `content` prop.
-The rest of the object is defined by your front matter variables.
+The rest of the object is defined by your frontmatter variables.

 ### Variables

-Front matter variables can be used directly in your Markdown as properties of the `frontmatter` object.
+frontmatter variables can be used directly in your Markdown as properties of the `frontmatter` object.

 ```markdown
 ---